pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ```
 1

 ```

 ### Description

-Initialize PubNub and set credentials like PublishKey and SubscribeKey.
+Initialize the PubNub client with credentials such as PublishKey and SubscribeKey.

 ### Method(s)

-To Initialize PubNub:
+Initialize PubNub with:

 ```
 1

 ```

-- pnConfiguration (Type: PNConfiguration) See Configuration.
+- pnConfiguration (Type: PNConfiguration) Required.
+See Configuration.

 ### Sample code

 #### Initialize the PubNub client API

 ##### Required User ID

-Always set a persistent UserId.
-If not set, you cannot connect.
+Always set the UserId.

 ```
 1

 ```

 ### Returns

-PubNub instance for APIs like Publish(), Subscribe(), History(), HereNow().
+A PubNub instance for APIs like Publish(), Subscribe(), History(), HereNow().

 ### Other examples

 #### Initialize a non-secure client

-##### Required User ID
-Always set a persistent UserId.
-If not set, you cannot connect.

 ```
 1

 ```

 #### Initialization for a Read-Only client

-Omit PublishKey when client only reads.
+Omit PublishKey when publishing is not needed.

-##### Required User ID
-Always set a persistent UserId.
-If not set, you cannot connect.

 ```
 1

 ```

 #### Initializing with SSL enabled

-Set Secure = true to enable TLS.
+Set Secure = true.

-##### Required User ID
-Always set a persistent UserId.
-If not set, you cannot connect.

 ```
 1

 ```

 ##### Requires Access Manager add-on

-Enable Access Manager in the Admin Portal to use related features.
+Enable Access Manager in the Admin Portal.

 ##### Secure your secretKey

-SecretKey grants permission control.
-Never expose it; use only on secure server-side platforms.
-When initialized with SecretKey, servers have full access to all channels.
+Never expose SecretKey; use server-side only.
+Initializing with SecretKey grants root Access Manager permissions.

-For apps administering Access Manager permissions:
+For administering Access Manager permissions:

 ##### Required User ID
-Always set a persistent UserId.
-If not set, you cannot connect.

 ```
 1

 ```

-After initialization with SecretKey, client can access Access Manager functions and signs messages with SecretKey.
+After initializing with SecretKey, the client can access Access Manager functions and signs messages with SecretKey.

 ## Event listeners

-- PubNub client: updates from all subscriptions (channels, channel groups, channel metadata, users).
+- PubNub client: updates from all subscriptions.
-- Subscription: updates for its specific entity.
+- Subscription: updates for a specific channel, channel group, channel metadata, or user.
-- SubscriptionsSet: updates for a set of subscription objects.
+- SubscriptionsSet: updates for a list of subscription objects.

-See Publish & Subscribe for details on subscribing and handlers.
+See Publish & Subscribe for adding handlers per entity.

 ## UserId